Techtmann Lab

 Research Interests

-Research in the Techtmann Lab focuses on understanding the role of environmental microbial communities in environmentally and industrially relavent processes.
-We use computational, lab and field methods to address questions related to environmental biotechnology
+Research in the Techtmann Lab focuses on understanding the rules that govern microbial community behavior to inform engineering of microbial communities to improve environmental quality and sustainable food and biomaterial production.
+We use computational, lab and field methods to address questions related to environmental biotechnology and industrial microbiology

 Microbial Conversion of Plastic to Food